dirx/fxhash-creations/README.md

 <img src="./public/preview.jpg" align="right" width="50%" style="margin: 0 20px 20px 20px" />

 Roll the dice with shapes and capture the moment!
 Iacta follows Alea.
-Iacta, by the way, is Latin and means throw / roll.
+Iacta, by the way, is Latin and means throw / hurl / cast / fling.

 How does it work?